A Conservation Milestone

 How can I access the site when the road is closed?

+Yes.
+Initial data from the first three seasons of amphibian road closures at North Lincoln Street indicate that the detours are reducing amphibian road mortality at this site, even when we can’t close the road for every migration night in a given season.
 Closing one short stretch of road for a few nights each spring may seem like a small thing, but to the thousands of amphibians who call the Robin Hood Park ecosystem home − and to all of the Salamander Crossing Brigade volunteers who have helped shepherd them to safety year after year, including everyone who came out to the standing-room-only meeting in support of the road closure proposal − it’s really not small at all.